Travel.State.Gov > International Travel > Country Information > Armenia International Travel Information

 You need a valid passport to enter Armenia.
 U.S. citizens are allowed visa-free entry to Armenia for up to 180 days per year.
 For visits of longer than 180 days, you must apply for a residency permit through the Armenian Ministry of Foreign Affairs.
-Visit the Embassy of Armenia’s website for the most current visa information.
+Visit the website of the Embassy of Armenia for the most current visa information.

-Crime: Crime is relatively low, and violent crime is sporadic.
-Vehicle break-ins and theft are the most common crimes.
+Crime: Crime is relatively low, and violent crime is infrequent.
+When police are called they routinely show up; however, they generally do not speak English.
+Vehicle break-ins and theft are rare but are the most common crimes.
 Police indicate that there is a criminal group in Yerevan that targets foreigners and burglarizes rented apartments when the victims are away.
-When police are called they routinely show up.

-Victims of Crime: Report crimes and all requests for emergency services by dialing 911 where English speaking operators are available.
-Also contact the U.S. Embassy at (+374) 10-464-700 to report your situation.
+Report crimes and requests for emergency services to local authorities by dialing 911.
+English speaking operators are available.
+Also contact the U.S. Embassy to report your situation.

 Remember that local authorities are responsible for investigating and prosecuting the crime.

 See our webpage on help for U.S. victims of crime overseas.

 Domestic Violence: U.S. citizen victims of domestic violence may contact the Embassy for assistance.
 Local resources for victims of domestic violence include shelters, medical assistance, and legal aid.
 Victims of domestic violence may contact the Women’s Rights Center at + (374) 10-542-828 or (0800) 80-850, 24 hours a day.
 The Women’s Support Center at + (374) 099-887-808 provides assistance to victims of domestic violence and the Light House shelter at + (374) 93-327-834; + (374) 43-500-503 or “20-80” provides shelter and support to victims.
 In cases of sexual violence or domestic violence, victims may contact the Women’s Resource Center at + (374) 077-991-280 and (0800) 01-280, from 9:00 AM to midnight.